The Princess and the Goblin (film): Reception

 Halliwell's Film Guide deemed it an "Uninteresting animated feature, with a dull fairy-tale plot dully executed."
 The New York Times wrote "If 'The Princess and the Goblin' is mildly diverting children's fare, its characters are not sharply focused visually or verbally.
 In a cinema that teems with terrifying monsters, the goblins appear to be ineffectual and unmenacing even when they are on the warpath."

 Rita Kempley of the Washington Post wrote that the movie set a standard as far beneath that of Aladdin.

 In a desperate attempt to counter its bad reviews, Hemdale asked several movie critics to view the film with their children and asked those children for their comments on the film; these were subsequently included in its newspaper promotion.
 Mentioned in the advertisements were Michael Medved's daughter, Sarah, and Bob Campbell's four-year-old daughter ("It gets 91 stars!").
 The idea came from Hemdale executives who thought animated films from the Disney company were preferred over those from other studios.

 The Princess and the Goblin received a Seal of Approval from the Dove Foundation, and the Film Advisory Board's Award of Excellence.
 It also won the Best Children's Film Award at the Fort Lauderdale International Film Festival.

 Home media

 Hemdale Home Video premiered the movie on VHS sometime after its theatrical outing.
+The home video release included an advertisement in which an actress portraying Irene's grandmother offered children an emergency pre-paid phone card.
+The card would allow children who were lost or in danger to make use of payphones to call for help, and also hear recorded messages from characters containing safety tips and advice.

 It was released on DVD on 15 August 2005 by Allumination FilmWorks.